hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 ![](/img/k10-data-backup.png)

-I﻿n the cluster, after snapshot of the MySQL database, you can check there is a *VolumeSnapshot* *'k10-csi-snap-ltxzrwxgp6r5pwkp'* created f﻿rom the source PVC *'mysql-pvc'* in the namespace *mysql*, together with a *VolumeSnapshotContent* object created at cluster level.
-The *READYTOUSE* of the *VolumeSnapshot* should be showing as *true*:
+I﻿n the cluster, after snapshot of the MySQL database, you can check that there is a *VolumeSnapshot* *'k10-csi-snap-ltxzrwxgp6r5pwkp'* created f﻿rom the source PVC *'mysql-pvc'* in the namespace *mysql*, together with a *VolumeSnapshotContent* object created at cluster level.
+The *READYTOUSE* of the *VolumeSnapshot* should show as *true*:

 ```shell
 $ kubectl get volumesnapshot -n mysql